 There are six states that do not offer some form of legal separation at all, including Delaware, Florida, Georgia, Mississippi, Pennsylvania, and Texas.
 In some states, legal separation also requires that the two spouses live apart from one another (in different residences at different addresses).

 If legal separation is allowed in your state, here are some disadvantages to consider:

 - You may still be responsible for your spouse’s debts.

 - Your spouse is still considered the next of kin and can make medical and financial decisions for you, and may still retain property rights if you die.

 - You are not free to marry anyone else.

-If you are considering separation or divorce, it is essential to contact a qualified, local attorney in your area who can help you understand the advantages and disadvantages of any next steps you might take.
-A legal separation can be just as complex as a divorce, and as costly, and may be a step you don't have to take depending on the laws in your state.
+If you and your spouse are considering separation or divorce, it is beneficial to contact a qualified attorney in your area so they can help you understand the advantages and disadvantages of any next steps.
+A legal separation can be just as complex as a divorce (and just as costly).
+Legal separation may be a step you can skip depending on the laws in your state.

 If you plan to share custody of your children, try a co-parenting communication service